GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/01.301-310/03.Only-Thee/docs.md

 ---
+title: |
-title: 303.
-Only Thee
+    303. Only Thee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 303.
+Only Thee.
+Have I need of aught, O Saviour!
+Aught on earth but thee?
+Have I any in the heavens, Any one but thee?
+Chorus: Only thee, only thee, O the wondrous love shown me!
+Only thee, only thee, None on earth but thee.
+    keywords:  |
-    keywords: Christ in Song, Only Thee, Have I need of aught, O Saviour!, Only thee, only thee
+        Christ in Song, adventhymnals, advent hymnals, Only Thee, Have I need of aught, O Saviour!.
+Only thee, only thee,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 303. ONLY THEE
+####  Christ in Song,

 ```txt
 1.